OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-16.md

 ## Mark 16:11

-When they heard that He was alive and had been seen by her, they did not believe it.
+When they heard that He was alive and had been seen by her, they did not accept it as true.

 ---